Frequently asked questions: K-State's policy prohibiting discrimination, sexual violence and stalking

-Any member of the University community may consult the Office of Institutional Equity without obligation to file a complaint.
-Office of Institutional Equity staff will give University community members information designed to explain the University’s policies and procedures so that they may make an informed choice as to whether they would like to file a complaint.
-In certain limited situations, however, the information learned by the Office of Institutional Equity may be of sufficient concern that the University must take appropriate action to resolve the concern even though an individual does not wish to file a complaint.
-An example would be if an individual could be harmed if s/he returns to the environment s/he has described or where the University has a legal obligation to respond to the concern.
+Any member of the university community may consult the Office of Institutional Equity without obligation to file a complaint.
+Office of Institutional Equity staff will give university community members information designed to explain the university’s policies and procedures so that they may make an informed choice as to whether they would like to file a complaint.
+In certain situations, however, information learned by the Office of Institutional Equity may be of sufficient concern that the university must take appropriate action to resolve the concern even though an individual does not wish to file a complaint.

 What is sexual violence?

-In the Policy, sexual violence is defined as a physical act perpetrated against a person’s will, or where a person is so incapacitated that he or she is incapable of giving consent due to the use of drugs and alcohol, or where a person in incapable of giving consent due to an intellectual or other disability.
-Sexual violence includes rape, sexual assault, sexual battery and sexual coercion.
+The university's policy, PPM 3010, defines sexual violence as physical sexual acts “perpetrated against a person’s will, or where a person is so incapacitated that he or she is incapable of giving consent due to the use of drugs or alcohol, or where a person is incapable of giving consent due to an intellectual or other disability.”
+Sexual violence includes acts commonly referred to as rape, sexual assault, and sexual battery.